 - Gently return to your hands and knees and repeat the pose or try another pose if anxiety is still present.

-Practice this pose together with your child any time that anxiety and stress are making eating disorder behaviors more prevalent.
+Practice this pose together with your child any time that anxiety and stress are making eating disorder behaviors flare up.
 Or, if you prefer, sit next to your child and talk them through the process of releasing negative energy from their body.
 Build your toolbox of coping behaviors throughout eating disorder treatment to support your child into recovery.